kadinche/Kassets/Samples~/TransactionUniTaskSamples/Readme.txt

-Kassets RequestResponseEvent (UniTask) Samples.
+Kassets Transaction (UniTask) Samples.

-In this sample, the usage of RequestResponseEvent using UniTask is demonstrated.
+In this sample, the usage of Transaction using UniTask is demonstrated.
 This sample requires UniTask to be imported in the project.

-RequestResponseUniTask.scene
+TransactionUniTask.scene

 1. Press "Request" button to process a request.
 2. Response-side will process the request and return time required to process the request.